masomaster/mancala/setup.md

     - **Icebox feature:** Update user's running overall score ``updateUserScore()``
     - Render DOM with win/lose/tie message ``render()``
     - Reinitialize board state ``init()``

+# App's State Data

+- player IDs -- integer (1 or -1) -- but this may be stored in an object, in which case it wouldn't be state data
+- ``turn`` (Whose turn is it?) -- likely an integer (1 or -1)
+- ``winner`` -- integer corresponding to player ID (1 or -1); null is no winner (keep playing); tie is calculated if both players have 24 seeds in bank.
+- ``board`` -- likely an array.
+    It would get confusing with the two banks, though. but I would designate one index for each player then use a conditional to skip that index based on whose turn it is.
+Is there a simpler way to do this?